social-protocols/quality-news/README.md

 The problem is that it only considers 1) **upvotes** and 2) **age**.
 It doesn't consider 3) **rank** or 4) **timing**.
 So a story that receives 100 upvotes at rank 1 is treated the same as one that receives 100 upvotes at rank 30.
 And upvotes received during peak hours are treated the same as upvotes received in the middle of the night.

-Our solution is to account for the effects of rank and timing by giving upvotes received at high ranks and peak times less weight, eliminating the positive feedback loop.
+Our goal is to provide a reliable metric, which can be used in the formula, replacing the raw upvote count.
+It accounts for the effects of rank and timing by giving upvotes received at high ranks and peak times less weight, eliminating the positive feedback loop.

 This doesn't guarantee that some high quality stories won't sometimes be overlooked completely because nobody notices them on the new page.
+For those, we simply don't have enough data.
 We plan to approach this problem in the future.

 ## Upvote Share by Rank

-We start by looking at historical upvotes on Hacker News for each rank and page type: `top` (front page), `new`, `best`, `ask`, and `show`.
-We obtained this data by [crawling the hacker news API](https://github.com/social-protocols/hacker-news-data) every minute for several months, and recording each story's rank and score.
+We start by looking at historical upvote data on Hacker News for each rank and page type: `top` (front page), `new`, `best`, `ask`, and `show`.
+We obtained this data by [crawling the hacker news API](https://github.com/social-protocols/hacker-news-data) every minute for several months, and recording each story's rank and score (upvote count).
 The change in score tells us approximately how many upvotes occured at that rank.

 We then calculated the *share* of overall site-wide upvotes that occur at each rank.
 For example, the first story on the `top` page receives on average about 10.2% of all upvotes (about 1.169 upvotes per minute), whereas the 40th story on the `new` page receives about 0.05% (about 0.0055 upvotes per minute).
 Upvote shares for the `top` page is summarized in the chart below.